lwinterface/panini/README.md

 ```

-Separated (after setting at the startup - you can get any registered logger with get_logger funciton):
+Separated (after setting at the startup - you can get any registered logger with a get_logger function):

 ```python
 from panini.utils.logger import get_logger